A council water meter that shouldn't be there

 The council told a property owner it had decided to install a water meter on their property.
 This meant the council would charge for water based on how much was used, rather than the flat rate for homes.

-The owner complained because they felt the council had made the decision to install the meter without any evidence that they were using too much water, and without telling them first.
+The owner complained because they felt the council had made the decision to install the meter without any evidence that the owner was using too much water, and without telling them first.

-The council responded by explaining its policy about when they make the decision to install the meters, and that the area where the property was located met their criteria.
+The council responded by explaining its policy about how they make the decision to install the meters, and that the area where the property was located met their criteria.

 The owner complained to the Ombudsman.
 They said the council’s decision wasn’t based on their own water usage, but that of a different property on their road.
 As only three per cent of households in the district were metered, the owner considered the council was being unreasonable.